MikeWorldYt/ANT-system/README.md

 > hey it's not finished yet, you just reached a checkpoint

 ![image](https://st.depositphotos.com/3332767/4585/i/950/depositphotos_45854107-stock-photo-man-holding-stop-sign.jpg)

-### 2.2 Review Folder (98)
-Its unique enumeration is '98', so you will find it as '98.Review'.
-!!!
-To edit)

-### 2.3 Undefined Folder (97)
-Its unique enumeration is '97', so you will find it as '97.UnDefined' or 97.UnCategorized'.
-!!!
-To edit)

 ### 2.4 Resources Folder (90)
 Its unique enumeration is '90', so you will find it as '90.Resources'.